rubocop/rails-style-guide/README.md

     end
     ```

-* If you need to define multiple `member\collection` routes use the
+* If you need to define multiple `member/collection` routes use the
   alternative block syntax.

     ```Ruby